biocypher/documentation/docs/community/contribute-codebase.md

 executed before each commit.
 For running the hook for all project files (not only the changed ones) run `poetry run pre-commit run --all-files`.
-Our CI runs the pre-commit hooks, so running them locally is a good way to check if your code conforms to the formatting rules.
+Our CI runs the pre-commit hooks, so running them locally is a good way to check if your code conforms to the formatting rules, as well as automatically fixing some linting errors.

 <!--
 The project uses a [Sphinx](https://www.sphinx-doc.org/en/master/) autodoc